columbia-it/django-jsonapi-training/docs/rest.md

 ### HATEOAS: Hypermedia As The Engine Of Application State.

-Given a starting URL, a client app *should* be able to discover everything it needs without any separate external documentation of the interface.
+Hypermedia As The Engine Of Application State ([HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)) means that given a starting URL, a client app *should* be able to discover everything it needs without any separate external documentation of the interface.
+This is typically accomplished with URLs embedded in each REST API response that refer one to the, for example, next related item.

 ### Avoid REST anti-patterns